santaboi/santaboi/README.md

 This is jeff 👋👋👋👋👋👋👋
 - from NCKU , Tainan City
-- my Major is Electrical Engineering , Bachelor's Degree , Junior Year
+- Electrical Engineering , Bachelor's Degree , Junior Year

 - 🔭  struggling for an internship recently😢
 - 🌱  currently learning stuffs on openAI gym